ember-learn/ember-blog/source/2020-02-28-the-ember-times-issue-137.md

 Submissions will be accepted **until March 8th**, but there’s no need to wait!
 Go ahead and fill out the [survey here now](https://tilde.wufoo.com/forms/2020-emberjs-community-survey/). 🔥🔥🔥

 We look forward to your participation!
-If you have any immediate questions, feel free to email the survey team via survey@emberjs.com, or ping us in #dev-ember-learning on the [Discord chat](https://discordapp.com/invite/emberjs).
+If you have any immediate questions, feel free to email the survey team via survey@emberjs.com, or ping them in #dev-ember-learning on the [Discord chat](https://discordapp.com/invite/emberjs).

 But please, don't forget to help us spread the word by sharing the survey landing page on your social network feeds, at meetups and around your office and other communities.